Class invariant: C++

 The Loki (C++) library provides a framework written by Richard Sposato for checking class invariants, static data invariants, and exception safety level.

-This is an example of how class can use Loki::Checker to verify invariants remain true after an object changes.
+This is an example of how a class can use Loki::Checker to verify that invariants remain true after an object changes.
 The example uses a geopoint object to store a location on Earth as a coordinate of latitude and longitude.